truenas/documentation/content/SCALE/SCALECLIReference/System/CLIGeneral.md

 It provides access to general system methods to configure time zone, language, HTTP protocol, UI address, and system certificate options.
 You can also restart the system through this namespace.

-You can enter commands from the main cli prompt or from the **system** namespace prompt.
+You can enter commands from the main CLI prompt or from the **system** namespace prompt.

 ### Adding the SCALE UI to an Iframe